US Muslims growing more liberal, survey shows

 Some of the study's findings won't surprise people paying attention during the acrimonious 2016 presidential election, in which Trump repeatedly cast suspicion on American Muslims.
 Of the 44% of American Muslims who voted in the election, nearly 8 in 10 voted for Democrat Hillary Clinton.
 Just 8% voted for Trump.

-The survey, conducted in the days and months following Trump's inauguration, potrays a Muslim community still largely wary of the President.
+The survey, conducted in the days and months following Trump's inauguration, portrays a Muslim community still largely wary of the President.
 Nearly 7 in 10 say Trump makes them feel worried, and 45% say he makes them angry.
 Nearly three in four Muslims say Trump is "unfriendly" toward members of their faith, and nearly two-thirds are dissatisfied with the direction of the country.

 That's a stark contrast from 2011, when Barack Obama was President.
 Then, 64% of Muslim-Americans told Pew researchers that Obama was friendly toward Muslims and more than half were satisfied with the direction of the country.